maya-hamdy-aisoulmaker/maya-hamdy-aisoulmaker/README.md

 ---

 ## 🌟 Focus & Values
-- 💡 **Human-centered AI** – making technology empathetic & creative
+- 💡 **Human-centered AI** – shaping technology to be empathetic & creative
 - 🔗 **Open Source & Collaboration** – contributing to projects that push boundaries
 - 🎭 **AI Dialogues with Soul & Robots with Character** – building AI that feels alive